Easy to make, melt in your mouth, almond snowball cookies. These crumbly little almond flavoured cookies are perfect for Christmas!

 - Bake for 10-12 minutes or until lightly browned.

-- Remove from the oven and immediately dredge the cookies in icing sugar, placing on a wire rack after to cool completely.
+- Remove from the oven and immediately dredge the cookies in powdered sugar, placing on a wire rack after to cool completely.

 - Once the cookies have completely cooled, dredge them a second time in the icing sugar.